That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - 10 g chia seeds, 10 g hemp seeds and 10 g sesame seeds

-Preheat the oven to 175°C and line a loaf tin (30 cm) with baking paper.
+Preheat the oven to 175°C and line a loaf tin (30cm) with baking paper.
 Whisk the eggs with the kefir, the olive oil and a pinch of Himalayan salt until smooth.
-Then add the dry ingredients: first the apple fibre, on top of that the buckwheat flakes, then the psyllium fibre, the cream of tartar baking powder, and finally the chia, hemp and sesame seeds.
-Stir everything well into a firm, even batter.
-It’s thicker than ordinary bread dough, and that’s right.
+Then add the dry ingredients: first the apple fibre, then the buckwheat flakes on top, then the psyllium fibre, the baking powder, and finally the chia, hemp and sesame seeds.
+Stir everything together well until you have a thick, even batter.
+It’s thicker than ordinary bread dough, that’s correct.
 Smooth it into the tin and bake for 45-50 minutes, until the bread feels firm and a skewer comes out dry.
-Let it cool for 10 minutes in the tin, take it out and let it cool completely on a rack before slicing.
+Leave to cool in the tin for 10 minutes, then remove and leave to cool completely on a wire rack before slicing.

-This isn’t ordinary bread, it’s a protein vehicle: about 8g of protein per slice and minimal net carbs.
-The eggs provide complete amino acids, the kefir brings live bacterial cultures, and the psyllium and chia give structure and keep your gut moving.
-The buckwheat flakes give slow energy, without gluten.
-Slice the bread and freeze it with baking paper between the slices, then take out exactly enough each morning.
+This bread is a protein vehicle: around 8g of protein per slice and minimal net carbs.
+The eggs provide complete amino acids, the kefir brings live bacterial cultures, and the psyllium and chia seeds provide structure and keep things moving.
+The buckwheat flakes give slow-release energy, gluten-free.
+Slice the bread and freeze it with baking paper between the slices, so you can take out exactly what you need each morning.

-10 min to mix.
-Makes about 625g, enough for a week.
-Storage: airtight up to 2 weeks.
+10 minutes to mix.
+Makes around 625g, enough for a week.
+Storage: airtight for up to 2 weeks.

 Ingredients: